Affiliate links on Android Authority may earn us a commission. Learn more.

 Disney Plus Marvel TV shows: Here's what we know

 Disney Plus is already the hottest new streaming service.
-That’s due in part to a ton of great family-friendly movies and TV shows from its extensive library.
+That’s partly due to a lot of great family-friendly movies and TV shows from its extensive library.
 That includes the majority of the Marvel Cinematic Universe films.
-However, the MCU will soon become an even bigger part of Disney Plus.
-Marvel Studios will launch the first of eight planned MCU TV series this August, and all of them will be heavily tied into both past and future MCU films.
+However, the MCU has now become an even bigger part of the service.
+Starting in January 2021, Disney Plus Marvel Cinematic Universe TV shows started dropping, and so far, they have been critical and popular hits.

-There are already some MCU-based TV shows out there, right?
+There were already some MCU-based TV shows out there, right?

-In the end, however, Marvel Television’s shows are not considered “canon” in the Marvel Cinematic Universe.
-The Disney Plus Marvel shows will be canon, as they are being developed directly by Marvel Studios, lead by the MCU head man Kevin Feige.
-Indeed, in late 2019, Feige got a bit of a promotion, giving him full control of Marvel’s television division, among other things.
-Feige has promised that events in the Disney Plus Marvel shows will have a direct impact on the many upcoming MCU feature films.
+In the end, however, Marvel Television shows are not considered “canon” in the Marvel Cinematic Universe.
+The Disney Plus Marvel shows will be canon, as they are being developed directly by Marvel Studios, led by the MCU head man Kevin Feige.
+In late 2019, Feige got a bit of a promotion, giving him complete control of Marvel’s television division, among other things.
+Feige has promised that events in the Disney Plus Marvel shows will directly impact the many upcoming MCU feature films.

 Disney Plus Marvel Cinematic Universe shows

 With that explanation out of the way, let’s look at the MCU shows launched on Disney Plus, along with the upcoming 2022 shows and their approximate release dates.

 The first Disney Plus MCU series is very different.
 WandaVision stars Elizabeth Olsen, reprising her role as the magic-based character Wanda Maximoff, also known as the Scarlet Witch.
 It also stars Paul Bettany, who is back as the super-powered android known as Vision.
 You may remember that at the end of the movie Avengers: Infinity War (Spoiler Alert), Vision was “killed” by Thanos.